Quick start

 What should I double-check before trusting the answer?

 Real paver base design depends on soil, drainage, compaction, freeze-thaw, traffic load, slope, edging, and local installation practice.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Is paver base depth the loose depth or compacted depth?